 The guide is for clinicians undertaking basic or extended adult virtual respiratory assessment including:

-inclusion criteria for patients who can appropriately receive care according to this guidance.
+Refer to inclusion criteria for patients who can appropriately receive care according to this guidance.

 This guide supports virtual assessment of respiratory function.
 However, many patients will have comorbidities which need to be considered in the context of the respiratory assessment.
 A concurrent general assessment is necessary to place components of the respiratory assessment into context e.g. a raised heart rate in the context of marked anxiety.

 A healthcare professional should assess whether virtual respiratory assessment is appropriate on an individual case by case basis.